The Best Foreign TV Shows on Netflix

-The advent of streaming video has drastically changed the in-home viewing experience from what it was just a few years ago; bingeing your favorite movies and TV shows on whatever device you want isn't just possible -- it's the norm.
+The advent of streaming video has drastically changed the in-home viewing experience from what it was just a few years ago; bingeing your favorite movies and TV shows on whatever device you want isn't just possible—it's the norm.
 One of the ways the new television era has changed is by making available foreign-language TV shows that previously wouldn't have crossed borders, let alone language barriers.
 Netflix, on a mission to appeal to global audiences, boasts a huge collection of foreign shows that you may be overlooking.
+(If you're specifically looking for good anime on Netflix, that's a whole different list.)
 You'll want to try one of these titles the next time you wonder, "What should I watch?"

 Call My Agent!
 (France)

-Dark, Netflix's first German original series, fell into marketing that branded it as "the new Stranger Things," but that undersells its legitimacy as a haunting and deeply watchable series.
+When Dark first premiere, the Netflix original quickly fell into marketing that branded it as "the German Stranger Things," but that undersells its legitimacy as a haunting and deeply watchable series.
 Skewing more toward Twin Peaks than anything, the dramatically foggy and dimly lit scenery sets the ominous tone for Dark's supernaturalism, tied to the degradation and bleakness of the intertwined characters.
-Don't expect laughs out of these very literally dark 10 episodes.
+Don't expect laughs out of these very literally dark episodes.

-Fauda, an action thriller about an elite team of undercover Israeli commandos working in Palestine, is perhaps the best of Netflix's recent foreign-language shows, a frantically paced and politically charged melodrama filled with sequences of white-knuckle suspense straight out of Homeland or 24.
+Fauda, an action thriller about an elite team of undercover Israeli commandos working in Palestine, is seriously one of Netflix's most must-watch foreign offerings.
+It's frantically paced and there's no shortage of politically charged melodrama filled with sequences of white-knuckle suspense straight out of Homeland or 24.
 But unlike those spy dramas, Fauda spends nearly as much time on the private lives of Palestinians as it does on its gun-toting heroes.
 It's got a moral complexity that its more simplistic American counterparts often lack.

 Hibana: Spark (Japan)

 Watching this is kind of like watching Pete Holmes' Crashing character hang out with an Artie Lange type in Tokyo.
 One veteran comedian recklessly coaches a young comedian in manzai (Abbott and Costello-type duets) and life, pushing the absurd and challenging traditional thinking "to transcend beyond reality to a world of staggering beauty."
 The comedians' journey proves addicting, thanks to strong acting and a spiritual connection to comedy that rivals Jiro's relationship with sushi.
-The show's more dramedy than pure laughs the same way a show like Master of None is.
+The show's more dramedy than pure laughs.
 The synopsis might make Hibana sound like something you've seen before, but it's hard not to watch a couple episodes and leave feeling inspired.

 Mexico's First Lady, Emilia Urquiza (Kate del Castillo) harbors hopes for peace in her country, but a scandal starts to unravel the best-laid plans of her and her husband.
 Intrigue abounds!
 Ingobernable is the epitome of a binge-worthy show, with twists and mystery pushing the plot forward at close to soap-opera pace.
 Add in the very real intrigue surrounding the show's lead, who helped broker the meeting between Sean Penn and the Mexican drug lord El Chapo, and it's tough to look away.